khaoulabelahsen/khaoulabelahsen.github.io/_pages/about.md

 # About Me

-I'm a graduate student at ENSTA Paris and ENS Paris-Saclay, pursuing the MVA Master.
-I obtained a bachelor of Science in Engineering from ENSTA Paris and currently working towards a Master of Science in Applied Mathematics from ENSTA Paris and the MVA Master of Science in Machine Learning and Computer Vision from ENS Paris-Saclay.I was a research intern at McGill University and The Lady Davis Institute researching Machine Learning applications to Epidemiology.
+I am a graduate student at [ENSTA Paris](https://www.ensta-paristech.fr/fr) and [ENS Paris-Saclay](https://ens-paris-saclay.fr/), pursuing the MVA Master.

+I obtained a BS in Engineering from [ENSTA Paris](https://www.ensta-paristech.fr/fr) and currently working towards a MS in Applied Mathematics from [ENSTA Paris](https://www.ensta-paristech.fr/fr) and an MS in [Mathematics, Vision and Learning](https://www.master-mva.com/) from [ENS Paris-Saclay](https://ens-paris-saclay.fr/).

+I was a research intern with Dr Celia MT Greenwood  in the [Department of Epidemiology, Biostatistics and Occupational Health](https://www.mcgill.ca/epi-biostat-occh/) at Mcgill University and [The Lady Davis Institute](http://www.ladydavis.ca/en/celiagreenwood) researching High-Dimensional non linear interactions between gene and environment data and their effect on the development of Child Obesity.

 Starting Mid-June 2020, I will be joining the Data Science team at <a href="https://kayrros.com"> Kayrros.</a> for a 6 months internship as a Junior Data Scientist.

 # Projects